- Advanced applications enable precise lesion detection and characterization

 - Lightweight, portable design allows easy transport and use across clinical departments

-Siemens Healthineers in Canada has had its new ACUSON Redwood ultrasound system licensed by Health Canada.
-The ACUSON Redwood is a new ultrasound system built on the company’s new platform architecture and features advanced applications for greater clinical confidence, AI-powered tools for smart workflows, and has shared services cardiology features used by different hospital departments.
-Its features, along with a portable and lightweight design, offer clinicians an affordable and efficient high-performing imaging solution.
-The ACUSON Redwood joins existing members of the ACUSON family - the Sequoia and Juniper - launched last year in Canada.
+Siemens Healthineers has launched the ACUSON Redwood, a new ultrasound system built on the company’s new platform architecture and features advanced applications for greater clinical confidence, AI-powered tools for smart workflows and has shared services cardiology features used by different hospital departments.
+These features, along with a portable and lightweight design, offer clinicians an affordable and efficient high-performing imaging solution.

-“There is growing concern regarding the changing demographic of the Canadian population and the impact on healthcare delivery.
-An aging population presenting with more complex and chronic diseases, and an ever-growing demand on the system is pushing it to its limits,” said René Boyer, Senior Director, Sales and Marketing, Diagnostic Imaging, Siemens Healthineers Canada.
-“Such challenges often result in the need for more imaging and additional follow-up, which drives up cost.
+“Globally, we are seeing an increased demand for cost-effective medical imaging services being driven by the growing healthcare needs of an aging population, particularly in regard to chronic diseases,” says Robert Thompson, Head of Ultrasound at Siemens Healthineers.
+“Chronic diseases often require more imaging and additional follow up which drives costs.
 To meet this challenge, we worked together with input from users to transform care delivery with the ACUSON Redwood.
 This system is designed to deliver premium image quality, exceptional performance, and greater workflow efficiency within the constraints of limited resources and tightening budgets.”

-The ACUSON Redwood’s advanced applications, including Contract Enhanced Ultrasound (CEUS) and Shear wave Elastography, are available for the first time from the company in this segment and support precise lesion detection and characterization as well as potentially reducing the need for invasive procedures.
+The ACUSON Redwood’s advanced applications, including Contrast Enhanced Ultrasound (CEUS) and Shear wave Elastography, are available for the first time from the company in this segment and support precise lesion detection and characterization as well as potentially reduces the need for invasive procedures.

 A full portfolio of high-performance transducers including compact micro-pinless technology and single crystal transducers support superb image quality.
 With our coherent image formation (CIF) technology, the ACUSON Redwood maintains B-mode image quality performance even in complex modes and the system’s UltraArt Universal Image Processing provides several image choices right on the touch screen avoiding manual adjustment of multiple image parameters.